mariotlemes/non3GPP-WiFi/README.md

 **6)** When AMF receives the Registration Request, it sends an Authentication Request to N3IWF.

-**7)** N3IWF forwards the Authentication Request to UE-non3GPP.
+**7)** N3IWF forwards the Authentication Request to UE.

 **8)** AMF may request the SUCI from the UE with a NAS Identity request that is received back in a NAS Identity Response from the UE (Authentication Request message) to N3IWF

-**9)** N3IWF forwards this NAS Authentication Response from UE-non3GPP to AMF.
+**9)** N3IWF forwards this NAS Authentication Response from UE to AMF.

-**10)** AMF selects an AUSF to authenticate the UE-non3GPP based on SUCI or SUPI.
-The AUSF further selects a Unified Data Management (UDM) to obtain authentication data and executes the EAP-AKA/5G-AKA authentication with the UE-non3GPP.
+**10)** AMF selects an AUSF to authenticate the UE based on SUCI or SUPI.
+The AUSF further selects a Unified Data Management (UDM) to obtain authentication data and executes the EAP-AKA/5G-AKA authentication with the UE.
 After successful authentication, the AUSF sends the EAP Success Security Anchor key (SEAF key) to AMF which derives two keys: the NAS security keys and N3IWF security key.
 AMF encapsulates the EAP-Success received from AUSF within the NAS Security Mode Command message and sends it to the UE to activate NAS security.

-**11)** N3IWF forwards this Security Mode Command message to UE-non3GPP.
+**11)** N3IWF forwards this Security Mode Command message to UE.

 **12)** UE also derives the SEAF key, NAS security keys and N3IWF key and sends a NAS Security Mode Complete message to the AMF.

 **13)** N3IWF forwards this NAS Security Mode Complete message to AMF.

-**14)** AMF further sends an NGAP Initial Context Setup Request message including the N3IWF key to the N3IWF which triggers the N3IWF to send an EAP-Success to UE-non3GPP, which completes the EAP-5G session.
+**14)** AMF further sends an NGAP Initial Context Setup Request message including the N3IWF key to the N3IWF which triggers the N3IWF to send an EAP-Success to UE, which completes the EAP-5G session.

-**15)** N3IWF sends an IKE_AUTH Response to UE-non3GPP which contains an EAP-Success message
+**15)** N3IWF sends an IKE_AUTH Response to UE which contains an EAP-Success message

-**16)** UE-non3GPP sends a IKE_AUTH Request to establishment of the IPsec tunnel using the common N3IWF key.
+**16)** UE sends a IKE_AUTH Request to establishment of the IPsec tunnel using the common N3IWF key.

-**17)** IPsec SA is established between the UE-non3GPP and N3IWF.
-All subsequent NAS messages between UE-non3GPP and N3IWF are encapsulated within the established Signalling IPsec SA.
+**17)** IPsec SA is established between the UE and N3IWF.
+All subsequent NAS messages between UE and N3IWF are encapsulated within the established Signalling IPsec SA.

 **18)** N3IWF notifies the AMF that the UE context is created by sending a NGAP Initial Context Setup Response.

-**19)** AMF sends the NAS Registration Accept message including the Allowed NSSAI for the access type for the UE-non3GPP to the N3IWF.
+**19)** AMF sends the NAS Registration Accept message including the Allowed NSSAI for the access type for the UE to the N3IWF.

-**20)** N3IWF forwards NAS Registration Accept message to the UE-non3GPP through the signalling IPsec SA.
+**20)** N3IWF forwards NAS Registration Accept message to the UE through the signalling IPsec SA.

-After registration procedures, the UE-non3GPP shall support NAS signalling with 5GCN for mobility and session management functions using the N1 reference point.
+After registration procedures, the UE shall support NAS signalling with 5GCN for mobility and session management functions using the N1 reference point.
 All communication entities, protocols and messages and their contents are summarized in the table below.

 | ID | Src | Dst | Protocol | Message {payload/intention} |
 | :---: | :---: | :---: | :---: | :---: |